sum

 Int

-is by default “sized” while later we will see how to make other types “sized”.
+is by default “size” while later we will see how to make other types “sized”.

 The heuristic fails in many cases.
 For example, consider the function range